 Sarah “Sally” (Younkin) Weimer King was born on Feb.
 10, 1807 (or Jan.
 8, 1808) in Turkeyfoot Township, Somerset County, PA, the daughter of Johannes "Frederick" and Catherine (Patton) Younkin.
 She was christened in baptism on July 3, 1808.

-At about the age of 19, in or before 1826, she married her first husband, Michael Weimer (1799-1828), son of John and Maria Margaretha (Schneider) Weimer of Milford Township.
-To them were born four children over the span of just a few years – Aaron Weimer, Joanna Weimer, Adeline Weimer and Michael Weimer.
+At about the age of 19, in or before 1826, she married her first husband, 27-year-old Michael Weimer (1799-1828), son of John and Maria Margaretha (Schneider) Weimer of Milford Township.
+There was a difference of eight years between the couple.

 Sally remained a widow for about two years and then in the mid-1830s, she was joined in holy matrimony with widower Thomas R. King (1807-1861), son of John Christopher and Delilah “Hiley” (Rush) King, also of Turkeyfoot Township.
 (The Younkin and King clans were close, and Sally’s brother Henry married Thomas’ sister Mary.)

 Thomas' first wife Susannah (1811-1834) tragically had died Nov.
 27, 1834, at the age of 23 years, 6 months and 23 days, with burial in the Younkin family cemetery.
 On her grave marker, which survives today despite being cracked in half vertically, contains this epitaph: "Vain world farewell to you, Heav'n is my native air.
 I bid my friends a short adieu, Impatient to be there."

 Sally's father passed away in August 1843.
 A few weeks later, an estate sale was held to dispose of inventory from his farm and home.
 Thomas attended the event and purchased a shovel, bees (second choice), hogs (first choice) and a beef cow.